 Will you find out the sex?

 HECK.
 YES.
 I am the nosiest person ever.
-I have no idea how anyone doesn’t find out the gender of their baby.
+How does anyone not find out the gender of their baby?
 I HAVE to know.
 We got some genetic screening done via blood work that also detects the sex of the baby, we get that back this week and I can’t wait!

 How are you feeling now that you’re in the second trimester?

 I feel great.
 I’m less tired and less nauseous.
 I still have trouble not gagging when I brush my teeth, but that’s about it.
 No vomiting and I’m napping at most once a day a few times a week.
 I’m getting great sleep.
 I still go to bed around 10 pm and naturally wake up before my alarm at 7 am.

 I’m also incredibly happy.
 I’m thankful.
 And I’m so effing excited.

 I can’t wait to meet this lil’ babe, put together the nursery, grow our family and become a mama.
 I feel so incredibly content.
 I’m still a little nervous, but in the way that any pregnant woman is.
 I want everything to go well and my baby to be healthy.